 What Year Did Pink Depression Glass Come Out?

-Pink depression glass was released in 1930, one year after the Great Depression Era started.
-However, the different patterns that pink depression glass was available in came out in different years.
-For example, the Mayfair pattern was manufactured from 1931 to 1937.
-(Source)
+Pink Depression Glass began being produced in the 1920s.
+However, the different patterns that pink Depression Glass was available in came out in different years.
+For example, the Mayfair pattern by Hocking Glass Company was manufactured from 1931 to 1937.

-A variety of different companies released pink depression glass, but these companies released the colored glass at different times and in different patterns and shades.
-Overall, pink depression glass was released in 1930 and soon became extremely popular.
+A variety of different companies released pink Depression Glass, but these companies released the colored glass at different times and in different patterns and shades.

 Who Made Pink Depression Glass?

-The following companies manufactured pink depression glass for varying amounts of time and patterns:
+The following are the largest companies that manufactured pink Depression Glass for varying amounts of time and various patterns:

 - Macbeth Evans Glass Company